yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/environments-deployments/hybrid-gateways.md

 #### Installation

-1. clone all the repo files:
+1. Add the Tyk official Helm repo `tyk-helm` to your local Helm registry

 ```bash
 helm repo add tyk-helm https://helm.tyk.io/public/helm/charts/
 helm repo update
 ```

-2. Before we proceed with installation of the chart we need to set some custom values.
-To see what options are configurable on a chart and save that options to a custom values.yaml file run:
+2. Before proceeding with installation of the chart we need to set some custom values.
+First save the full original values.yaml to a local copy:

 ```bash
 helm show values tyk-helm/tyk-hybrid > values.yaml
 ```

-3. For Tyk-hybrid chart we need to modify following values in your custom values.yaml file:
+3. For tyk-hybrid chart we need to modify the following values in your custom `values.yaml` file:
+- `gateway.rpc.rpcKey`,
+- `gateway.rpc.apiKey`,
+- `gateway.rpc.connString`.

-Launch the API Manager Dashboard.
+You can get the values from API Manager Dashboard.

-Within the API Manager Dashboard:
+- Launch the API Manager Dashboard.
-- Select or create your Hybrid user to be used as the login from your hybrid gateways.
+- Within the API Manager Dashboard, select or create a user to be used as the login from your Hybrid gateways.

-Add your dashboard users organisation ID in gateway.rpc.rpcKey value Add your dashboard users API key in gateway.rpc.apiKey value Add your connection string to allow the Hybrid gateway to connect to your control plane in gateway.rpc.connString.
-On the Tyk Cloud Console find this value in the endpoints panel for your control plane deployment.
+- Add your Hybrid user 'Tyk Dashboard API Access Credentials' in `gateway.rpc.apiKey` value
+- Add your Hybrid user 'Organisation ID' in `gateway.rpc.rpcKey` value
+- Add your MDCB connection string to allow the Hybrid gateway to connect to your control plane in `gateway.rpc.connString`.

-Then we can install the chart using our custom values file:
+4. Then we can install the chart using our custom values file:

 ```bash
 helm install tyk-hybrid tyk-helm/tyk-hybrid -f values.yaml -n tyk
 ```

 Check this (doc)[/tyk-multi-data-centre/setup-slave-data-centres/] for detailed explanation of the hybrid/worker Gateway settings.